 Stockport foodbank works with a range of local agencies who meet people at risk of going hungry.
-The Wellspring, Job Centre +, Citizens Advice, children’s centres and health visitors are just some of those who can make refer people to our foodbank by issuing them with a foodbank voucher.
+Housing Associations, The Wellspring, Citizens Advice, schools, children’s centres and health visitors are just some of those who can refer people to our foodbank by issuing them with a foodbank voucher or voucher code.
 If you think that your organisation could help people by referring them to our foodbank, please get in touch with us to discuss becoming a registered voucher holder.

 Where is my nearest foodbank centre?

 Please go to the locations page to find the address and opening times of each of our foodbank centres.
 Please note you must have a foodbank voucher to receive help from the foodbank.
 If you don’t have a voucher please contact us to find out how to get a voucher.

 Every food parcel contain a minimum of three days, nutritionally balanced, non-perishable, tinned and dried foods that have been donated by the local community.
 A typical food parcel includes: breakfast cereal, soup, pasta, rice, pasta sauce, baked beans, tinned meat, tinned vegetables, instant mash, UHT milk, tea, coffee, sugar, tinned dessert and biscuits.

 Can the parcel be adapted to special dietary requirements?